Star Trek (2013 video game): Audio

 Paramount secured the likeness rights of Chris Pine and Zachary Quinto in the summer of 2011 for an upcoming game based on the universe of the film Star Trek (2009).
 It was not until a year later in June 2012 that the voice work contracts were signed for the pair, and it was also announced that the likeness rights and voice acting of the rest of the main cast from the film had been secured.
 Some cast members such as Pegg improvised parts of their performances.
-Quinto praised the positive experience in the recording studio, and said that "it was nice to be able to play the character and not have to do all this physical stuff".
+Quinto praised the positive experience in the recording studio and said that "it was nice to be able to play the character and not have to do all this physical stuff".

 The game was scored by Chad Seiter, who had previously worked with Michael Giacchino, the composer for the music in the 2009 film and Star Trek Into Darkness.
 The duo had worked together on the Star Trek film, with Seiter being one of Giacchino's additional orchestrators.
 For the video game, Seiter used Digital Performer, a digital audio workstation/sequencer software package published by Mark of the Unicorn.
 The game featured music from Giacchino's score for the 2009 film.

 Launch issues

-Upon the game's release, there was an issue with the co-operative mode on the PC.
+Upon the game's release, there was an issue with the cooperative mode on the PC.
 Reviewers were sent a Steam download code to play the game while waiting for their console versions to arrive in the mail and upon attempting to launch the co-op mode, players were given the error message "Could not join.
 The game session is no longer available."
 However, this affected a number of gamers playing via Steam on the PC, resulting in a statement being issued by the Twitter account for the game and an email being sent to customers, stating the company was looking into the problems.
 At the same time, players of Dead Island: Riptide were having similar issues on Steam.

-Following enquiries by the media, Paramount and Namco released a joint statement explaining that it was an issue with the Steam system, and was something that the company was seeking to fix shortly.
+Following inquiries by the media, Paramount and Namco released a joint statement explaining that it was an issue with the Steam system and was something that the company was seeking to fix shortly.
 While others stated issues with co-op gameplay on the PS3, the companies stated that they were not aware of any issues and recommended that faults should be reported via Twitter.
 After the PC issue was rectified, a further statement was published to alert customers that they could now use this type of gameplay.
 A day after the co-op issues with Star Trek were resolved, the Dead Island: Riptide problems were also corrected, with speculation by reviewers presuming that it was the same error in both games.